BGI-Qingdao/MetaTrass/README.md

 Input Sequencing files:
 ---
 1. **For stLFR sequencing data**
-     * 1. Rawdata
+     * 1. Raw data

-       If you use rawdata, please split the barcode first.
-And then, get the cleandata.
+       If you use raw data, please split the barcode first.
+And then, get the clean data.
-       We offer the _MetaTrass GC_ fuction to gain cleandata
+       We offer the _MetaTrass GC_ function to gain clean data
        ```
        python3 /path/to/MetaTrass/Trass.py GC -rawfq1 rawfq.1.fq.gz -rawfq2 rawfq.2.fq.gz -outdir /path/to/output/ -runnow yes

        ```

-     * 2. Cleandata
+     * 2. Clean data

-       If you have the resovled cleandata, please run directly the MetaTrass's TB and AP steps.
+       If you have the resolved clean data, please run directly the MetaTrass's TB and AP steps.

 2. **For 10X Chromium sequencing data**
-     * 1. Rawdata:
+     * 1. Raw data:

        If you have the 10X Chromium data, please convert the 10X data to stLFR format.

-     * 2. Cleandata: like publication dataset.
+     * 2. Clean data: like publication dataset.
      	Using Athena MOCK20 sequencing data ([ATCC MOCK20 10X data](https://www.ncbi.nlm.nih.gov/sra/SRX3727063%5baccn%5d)) as an examples.

         **_Converting_ 10X data**